Is Nausea During Ovulation Normal?

 While nausea can be a symptom of ovulation, it’s not the only one you might experience.
 Here are other signs of ovulation that could pop up during this part of your menstrual cycle.

-• Cervical mucus changes: Rising estrogen levels prior to ovulation cause your cervical mucus to become clear, wet, and stretchy — like egg whites.
+• Cervical mucus changes: Rising estrogen levels before ovulation cause your cervical mucus to become clear, wet, and stretchy — like egg whites.
 This helps sperm move towards the egg.

 • Cervical position changes: Your cervix elevates and softens during ovulation to help sperm enter.

 • Basal body temperature (BBT) changes: Basal body temperature (BBT) slightly increases after ovulation due to rising progesterone levels.
-This can be used as an indicator of ovulation when you track it consistently.
+This can serve as an indicator of ovulation when tracked consistently.

 • Ovulation pain: Like we talked about earlier, this sharp or dull pain, on the side where your ovary releases the egg, is normal and temporary.